devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 ## Conclusion

-Now with this configuration you will have an internet accessible GitLab and registry so with a valid SSL cert (terminated in the tunnel server) and you should be able to run the full auto devops flow.
+With this configuration you will have an internet-accessible GitLab and registry, so with a valid SSL cert (terminated in the tunnel server) you should be able to run the full Auto DevOps flow.

 ## Running The Auto DevOps Integration Tests